prakhar-codes/roop/README.md

 --frame-processor FRAME_PROCESSOR [FRAME_PROCESSOR ...]                    frame processors (choices: face_swapper, face_enhancer, ...)
---keep-fps                                                                 keep target fps --keep-frames                                                              keep temporary frames --use-temp                                                                 use available temporary frames --skip-audio                                                               skip target audio --only-swapped-frames                                                      write only swapped frames
+--keep-fps                                                                 keep target fps --keep-frames                                                              keep temporary frames --from-frame FROM_FRAME                                                    frame from which video is to be swapped --to-frame TO_FRAME                                                        frame upto which video is to be swapped --use-temp                                                                 use available temporary frames --skip-audio                                                               skip target audio --only-swapped-frames                                                      write only swapped frames